caina89/MDDImpute/README.md

 ## Summary statistics

-All summary statistics of GWAS described in the paper (SoftImpute, AutoComplete, MTAG, external cohorts) are available on [here](https://doi.org/10.6084/m9.figshare.19604335.v1)
+All summary statistics of GWAS described in the paper (SoftImpute, AutoComplete, MTAG, external cohorts) are available [here](https://doi.org/10.6084/m9.figshare.19604335.v1)

 ## PRS predictions in UKBiobank